 The first two elements together form the notion of legal personality and are relatively clear.
-We still have to establish what is the capacity to bring international claims?
-The International Court of Justice (ICJ), in the 1949 Case "Reparation of Injuries Suffered in the Service of the United Nations" provided that Competence to bring an international claim is "...the capacity to resort to the customary methods recognized by international law for the establishment, the preservation and the settlement of claims".
+Concerning the capacity to bring international claims, the International Court of Justice (ICJ), in the 1949 Case "Reparation of Injuries Suffered in the Service of the United Nations" provided that Competence to bring an international claim is "the capacity to resort to the customary methods recognized by international law for the establishment, the preservation and the settlement of claims".
 In other words, the capacity to enforce one's own rights and to compel other subjects to perform their duties under international law.
-For example, this means that a subject of international law may be able to:
+This means that a subject of international law may be able to:

-- bring claims before international and national courts and tribunals to enforce their rights. - have the ability or power to come into agreements that are binding under international law (for example, treaties). - be subject to obligations under international law (for example, obligations under international humanitarian law).
+- Bring claims before international and national courts and tribunals to enforce their rights. - ➤ Have the ability or power to come into agreements that are binding under international law (for example, treaties). - > Be subject to obligations under international law.